Skip to Content

 if( index($jitterbit.api.request.headers.fulluri,'jitterbit.net') >0,

-$jitterbit.api.response = 'Public API Gateway not permitted';
+$jitterbit.api.response = 'Public API gateway not permitted';

 CancelOperationChain($jitterbit.api.response);